OlympaMC/.github/profile/README.md

 # Olympa
 Olympa was a multi-game Minecraft server.
+We were about 25 volunteers, including 4 developers.

+We proposed mainly 4 types of games :
+- ZTA (GTA Minecraft revisited)
+- Creative (Free construction, with controls_blocks, redstone, mobs...)
+- PvP-Kit (Fight between players with different Minecraft objects)
+- Warfare (FPS in Minecraft, with 3D models implemented in Minecraft)

+## Operation
 To add content to the Minecraft game, we used an API called Spigot that allows us to interact with the Minecraft environment.
 We had several Minecraft servers linked together to offer several types of content to our players.
 Each Minecraft server contained the OlympaCore (which itself contains OlympaAPI) and a plugin related to the use of this server.
 For example, for the management of our lobbies, there was OlympaCore and OlympaHub on it.
 We used the PaperSpigot (fork of Spigot) api on the development side, and its fork Purpur in production.
 To link Minecraft servers together, we used WaterFall, a fork of Bungeecord.